awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_upload_lists.md

 ## Permissions Required to Upload Trusted IP Lists and Threat Lists<a name="upload-permissions"></a>

-Various IAM identity require proper permissions to work with trusted IP lists and threat lists in GuardDuty\.
+Various IAM identities require special permissions to work with trusted IP lists and threat lists in GuardDuty\.
 An identity with the **AmazonGuardDutyFullAccess** managed policy attached can only rename and deactivate uploaded trusted IP lists and threat lists\.

 To grant various identities full access to working with trusted IP lists and threat lists \(in addition to renaming and deactivating, this includes uploading, activating, deleting, and updating the location of the lists\), make sure that the following actions are present in the permissions policy attached to an IAM user, group, or role: